rkuma183/wilsonmar.github.io/_posts/2016-07-28-docker-setup.md

    This downloads InstallDocker.msi (105 MB),
    typically to your Downloads folder.

-   NOTE: There is no Chocolatey module yet.
+   NOTE: There is no Chocolatey module yet as of this writing.

 0. Double-click InstallDocker.msi to run the installer.